Authorize access to data in Azure Storage

 Each time you access data in your storage account, your client application makes a request over HTTP/HTTPS to Azure Storage.
 By default, every resource in Azure Storage is secured, and every request to a secure resource must be authorized.
 Authorization ensures that the client application has the appropriate permissions to access a particular resource in your storage account.

-• Shared Key authorization for blobs, files, queues, and tables.
+Shared Key authorization: Applies to blobs, files, queues, and tables.
 A client using Shared Key passes a header with every request that is signed using the storage account access key.
 For more information, see Authorize with Shared Key.

-• Microsoft Entra integration for authorizing requests to blob, queue, and table resources.
-Azure recommends using Microsoft Entra credentials to authorize requests to data when possible for optimal security and ease of use.
-For more information about Microsoft Entra integration, see the articles for either blob, queue, or table resources.
+Microsoft Entra integration: Applies to blob, queue, and table resources.
+Azure recommends using Microsoft Entra credentials with managed identities to authorize requests to data when possible for optimal security and ease of use.
+For more information about Microsoft Entra integration, see the articles for blob, queue, or table resources.

 You can use Azure role-based access control (Azure RBAC) to manage a security principal's permissions to blob, queue, and table resources in a storage account.
 You can also use Azure attribute-based access control (ABAC) to add conditions to Azure role assignments for blob resources.